Sree Venu Gopala Swamy, Purakkad

 Sree Venu Gopala Swamy Temple, Purakkad is one of the oldest Gowda Saraswath temples in the world.
 The main deity is Sree Venu Gopala Swamy.
-Located in the ancient port city of Purakkad, the temple was built around 400 years back.
+Located in the ancient port city of Purakkad, in Alappuzha the temple was built around 400 years back.
 Gowda Saraswath Brahmin devotees from all over the world bring their children to perform "Devak Deevop" and "Sodovop".

 History

 Goa was ruled by Portugal in the late 15th and early 16th century.
 Portuguese rulers forcefully converted believers of other religion to Christianity.
 Many people converted to Christianity, but practiced their original tradition secretly.
 Roman Catholic Brahmin is such a group of Brahmins that were converted to Christianity by Portuguese.
 In order to preserve the culture and the tradition, many families of Gowda Saraswat Brahmins migrated to ancient port cities of Mangalore, Calicut, Cochin, and Purakkad.
 Raja of Chembakassery (Ambalapuzha) welcomed the group at Purakkad and provided them land to build a community and their temple.